Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Verifications

 \item[\textrm{II}.]
-The error of the adaptive MR-LBM method is about three orders of magnitude smaller than the error of the reference scheme.
-Due to the presence of large \emph{plateaux}, the compression factor is really interesting for a large range of $\thresholdletter$, being always over $90$\%.
-The trend of $e^{0, N}$ as function of $\thresholdletter$ agrees with the theory and can be bound linearly in time.
+The \additionRefOne{perturbation} error of the adaptive MR-LBM method is about three orders of magnitude smaller than the reference discretization error, again for the selected $\maxlevel$.
+Due to the presence of large \emph{plateaux}, the compression factor is really interesting for a large range of $\thresholdletter$, being always over $90$\%. \additionRefOne{We see that $\text{ACR}^N$ is larger than $\text{CR}^N$ arguably because of the numerical diffusion which accumulates in time and smears the shock.} The trend of $\delta^{0, N}$ as function of $\thresholdletter$ agrees with the theory and can be bound linearly in time.

 \item[\textrm{III}.]
-Again, we observe that this choice of $\thresholdletter$ grants additional errors which are between 5 and 50 times smaller than the error of the reference method, still preserving excellent compression rates.
-The behavior as $\thresholdletter$ tends to zero is respected and the expected linear temporal trend is obtained.
+Again, we observe that this choice of $\thresholdletter$ guarantees perturbation errors which are between 5 and 50 times smaller than the \additionRefOne{discretization} error of the reference method, still preserving excellent compression rates. \additionRefOne{We again have $\text{ACR}^N > \text{CR}^N$ because of the formation of a rarefaction fan as the simulation goes on.} The behavior as $\thresholdletter$ tends to zero is respected and the expected linear temporal trend is obtained.